-Socks Any suitable mostly white sports socks.
+Socks Any suitable mostly white sports socks or school socks.

-Hats Black school cap with embroidered CHS motif on forehead.
+Hats Blue school cap with 3D CHS motif (hats purchased at school).

 Full sports uniform must be worn on Thursday.
 Some grade sports teams will require specific uniforms to suit the type of sport.
 The team coaches or Sports Organiser will advise these requirements.
 These specific uniforms must not be worn to school.
 All other sports, both house and grade, must wear the standard sports uniform above.